North America

 Las Vegas being forever susceptible to boom-and-bust cycles, its latest era of soaring optimism – and room rates – was brought to an abrupt end by the recession that began in 2008.
 As a result, it’s currently once more an exceptionally cheap destination.
 The fact that you can get a highquality room on the Strip for well under $50, at least on weekdays, means there’s less to gain than ever in spending your time in the ailing downtown, let alone elsewhere, and dining and entertainment prices too are more reasonable than they’ve been for years.

-To activate Street View in Las Vegas, United States Google Maps, drag above the Zoom feature the yellow little man in the map.
+To activate Street View in Las Vegas, United States on Google Maps, simply drag the yellow pegman icon located above the zoom controls directly onto the map.

 In tough times, it is good to keep budget-minded things on your travel agenda.
 There is lots of great things to walk around and see in Las Vegas for free.
 If you are looking to save some money and have some fun, try a reasonably priced show instead of gambling.
 You are almost sure to spend less money than you would sitting at a table or slot machine for a couple or hours and the bonus is that you get to take home a great memory.
 Think back, how great "moments" in your life can you think of while you were gambling?
 There is also a number of websites that have free coupons for tons of shows and restaurants in Las Vegas.
 Also it is a lot of fun to just tour the hotels along the strip - but make sure to wear comfortable shoes!
 Caesars Palace is a HUGE hotel and has a very cool shopping mall inside with the ceiling even patterned to look like you are outside (blue sky and fluffy clouds).
 Be careful going in here though as it is easy to get lost.
 You might also want to check out The Grand Canal Shoppes at the Venetian and while there don not forget Madame Tussauds.
 In case your are travelling to Las Vegas, for discount prices, we suggest you to visit Hotel Coupons Las Vegas!